 Our Community Wellness Team work with people at risk of hospital admission, giving them support and advice to remain safely in their homes.

 We provide extended access to primary care, meaning it’s easier to be seen by a clinician when you need outside of normal GP practice’s opening hours.

-Innovation and problem solving has always been at the heart of what we do.
+Innovation and problem solving have always been at the heart of what we do.
 Patients’ needs won’t stay the same, so nor should the services we offer or the way we work.